 Overall, the best time to visit Lan Ha Bay is in the autumn (September – November).
 This is a perfect time for both swimming, kayaking and hiking, cycling activities.

-From Hanoi, you can go to Lan Ha Bay by car, shuttle bus, limousine privately or bus arranged by your cruise company.
+From Hanoi, you can go to Lan Ha Bay by car, shuttle bus, limousine privately, or bus arranged by your cruise company.
 It usually costs about $80 for a one-way private transfer between Hanoi and Lan Ha Bay.
-There’re two main harbors that Lan Ha Bay Cruises depart: Got Pier on Cat Hai Island and Tuan Chau Marina on Tuan Chau Island.
+There’re two main harbors that Lan Ha Bay Cruises depart from Got Pier on Cat Hai Island and Tuan Chau Marina on Tuan Chau Island.